TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Lesson3_BranchingCommands.md

 - $ git fetch
   - pulls down all branches from remote repository
   - you cannot switch to them; you can only merge them into your working branch
-  - if you use this, next step is a merge command
+  - if you use this, next step is:  $ git merge
 <br/>

 - $ git pull <remote> <branch>